Alex-Unnippillil/share-house-portal/docs/security/authorization-model.md

 # Authorization Model

 ## Overview
-This document describes the Share House Portal authorization strategy for securing multi-tenant building data.
+This document describes the Roomsily authorization strategy for securing multi-tenant building data.
 Role-based access control (RBAC) is enforced at both endpoint and data-layer levels.
 Every request must include a `BuildingID` that is validated against the authenticated user's tenancy memberships, ensuring that no